Central Intelligence Group: History

-CIG formally came into being with Directive 1181/5, the President's directive of 22 January 1946, wherein the President authorized CIG to: "...perform for the benefit of said intelligence agencies, such services of common concern as the National Intelligence Authority determines can be more efficiently accomplished centrally."
+CIG formally came into being with Directive 1181/5, the president's directive of 22 January 1946, wherein the president authorized CIG to: "...perform for the benefit of said intelligence agencies, such services of common concern as the National Intelligence Authority determines can be more efficiently accomplished centrally."

-Members of the Bureau of the Budget and the Department of Justice were not satisfied with the legality of a group being established by a Presidential Directive without any accompanying Executive Order, but following discussions resulted in satisfaction of all parties by 23 May 1946.
-For the entirety of its short existence, the CIG was enumerated in law only by the Presidential Directive, until such time that the United States Congress created the CIA.
+Members of the Bureau of the Budget and the Department of Justice were not satisfied with the legality of a group being established by a presidential directive without any accompanying Executive Order, but following discussions resulted in satisfaction of all parties by 23 May 1946.
+For the entirety of its short existence, the CIG was enumerated in law only by the presidential directive, until such time that the United States Congress created the CIA.

-The activation ceremony of this intelligence agency two days later, on 24 January 1946, involved the President of the United States of America, Harry Truman, calling Rear Admiral Sidney Souers and Fleet Admiral Willian D. Leahy to the White House, and presenting them both with black cloaks, black hats, and wooden daggers, before reading aloud the Presidential directive outlining their new duties.
-The playful attitude of the President in standing up the CIG indicated the Administration's desire that US intelligence remain small during peacetime, and not become again a behemoth agency like it had been during the war.
+The activation ceremony of this intelligence agency two days later, on 24 January 1946, involved the president of the United States, Harry Truman, calling Rear Admiral Sidney Souers and Fleet Admiral Willian D. Leahy to the White House, and presenting them both with black cloaks, black hats, and wooden daggers, before reading aloud the presidential directive outlining their new duties.
+The playful attitude of the president in standing up the CIG indicated the administration's desire that US intelligence remain small during peacetime, and not become again a behemoth agency like it had been during the war.
 Souers and Truman agreed at this stage that CIG should be a small group, composed of members assigned by the military Departments, and to be operated as a cooperative interdepartmental activity.